-- Retain target network configuration-The target will retain all of its original IP addresses. - Update DNS server-Specify if you want Double-Take to update your DNS server on failover.
+- Retain target network configuration-Because the network configuration is set in Replica Virtual Machine Network Settings section, the network configuration is automatically set to retain the target, which is in essence retaining the replica identity.
+This section is essentially for updating DNS if desired. - Update DNS server-Specify if you want Double-Take to update your DNS server on failover.
 If DNS updates are made, the DNS records will be locked during failover.